munificent/craftinginterpreters/book/calls-and-functions.md

 With this, users should be able to call native functions, but there aren't any to call.
 Without something like a foreign function interface, users can't define their own native functions.
 That's our job as VM implementers.
-We'll start with a utility function to define a new native function exposed to Lox programs:
+We'll start with a helper to define a new native function exposed to Lox programs:

 ^code define-native

-It takes a pointer to a C function and the name for the function.
+It takes a pointer to a C function and the name it will be known as in Lox.
 We wrap the function in an ObjFunction and then store that in a global variable with the given name.

 You're probably wondering why we push and pop the name and function on the stack.
 That looks weird, right?
 This is the kind of stuff you have to worry